paulwizviz/lotterystat/README.md

 ## Table of content

 * [Context](./docs/context.md) -- This section describes the requirements, design decisions and lifecycle management methodologies behind the project
+* [Architecture](./docs/arch.md) -- This section describes the layout of the project and code organisations

 ## Disclaimer